 Over the years I never stopped creating art, but in 2011 I began painting in earnest.
 At first I wondered how my work in public policy, criminal justice and law would impact my painting.

 Now I realize that my focus on strategy, persistence, attention to detail, and creative problem solving skills that I perfected in my previous careers were the exact skills I find invaluable in creating art.
 Visual artists are innovators and creative thinkers, just like engineers or entrepreneurs.
 But artists have a different language — color, shape, pattern, medium, texture.
-Their expression of ideas makes you slow down and think.
+Their expression of ideas visually makes me slow down and ponder.

-For now, abstract painting is my passion.
+Abstract painting is my passion; especially postwar abstract painting.
 Creating a painting is like taking a journey; getting lost, discovering, reframing my worldview, finding comfort in the familiar, exhilarating in the unknown, and never returning unchanged.

 What I connect to most in life is the emotional side of things, and the images and textured surfaces of my paintings represent the energy and emotions I experience, while the open spaces signify the reflective moments.